 Or how second chances should always be taken…

 There I was, the winter of 2009, escaping for six months from what had been my regular life, belongings stored here and there….
 In August of 2008, Mom died; in March of 2009 one of my much-loved Uncles died; in April Dad died; in June a dear friend died.
 With all that loss, nothing I had been doing seemed to hold much value.
 It was time to think life through and assess what was to come next.

 I thought about explaining the other convolutions that led up to the decision to leave Pittsburgh, but sometimes the circumstances that lead us to make certain choices aren’t as interesting as the outcomes from those decisions.

-Seester and Jeremiah offered me their haven in Montana for the winter.
+Jackie and her husband offered me their haven in Montana for the winter.
 Take the time to finish two chick lit novels I’d been working on; take time to laugh with them, their kids and spouses; take time to get to know their crazy dogs, Lizzie and Gus.

 I learned many valuable things that made this new version of a regular life better than ever:

-- How much fun a road trip from PA to MT with my brother could be.
+- The fun of a road trip from PA to MT with my brother.
 I’d do it again anytime.

-- How to live with two crazy Airedales.
+- Airedales are crazy and fun to live with.
 I want one.

 - How to cook for three people—including meat and poultry that I haven’t eaten in twenty years.

 - That I could participate in a Bible study and what that meant to my growing faith.
 Making friends I miss.

 - Horses eat a lot.
 I tend not to ride them anymore due to an abundance of stitches I’ve had from past attempts.

 - How to cross country ski.
 Again.
 I learn this lesson every time I put on my skis.